Hands down my favourite breakfast is pancakes. Although scrambled eggs & avo on sourdough comes pretty close.

 Note: Madang was said to be the best by The Urban List, one of my go-to sources for dining information around the city (you have to check it out if you are in Sydney).

 I also had a random craving for chocolate cake this week.

 It was so much fun to just splurge and spontaneously treat myself by baking a simple cake for no occasion.
-I finished decorating it around 1:00am and I can’t express the satisfaction of sitting on the couch afterward savouring a big piece with a cup of tea.
+I finished decorating it around 1:00am and it was so satisfying to sit on the couch afterwards savouring a big piece with a cup of tea.